deckhouse/deckhouse/modules/460-log-shipper/docs/ADVANCED_USAGE.md

 .
 ```

-## How to add s new source/sink support for log-shipper?
+## How to add a new source/sink support for log-shipper?

-Vector in the log-shipper module has been built with the limited amount of enabled [features](https://doc.rust-lang.org/cargo/reference/features.html) (to improve building speed and decrease the size of the final binary).
+Vector in the log-shipper module has been built with the limited number of enabled [features](https://doc.rust-lang.org/cargo/reference/features.html) (to improve building speed and decrease the size of the final binary).

 You can see a list of all supported features by executing the `vector list` command.